ballerina-platform/ballerina-distribution/examples/websocket-client-oauth2-password-grant-type/websocket_client_oauth2_password_grant_type.md

 # WebSocket client - OAuth2 password grant type

-A client, which is secured with OAuth2 password grant type can be used to connect to a secured service.
-The client is enriched with the `Authorization: Bearer <token>` header by passing the `websocket:OAuth2PasswordGrantConfig` to the `auth` configuration of the client.
+The `websocket:Client`, which is secured with OAuth2 password grant allows you to connect to a secured service.
+Provide the `websocket:OAuth2PasswordGrantConfig` for the `auth` configuration of the client to enrich the initial HTTP request with the `Authorization: Bearer <token>` header.
+Use this grant type when you need to exchange the user's credentials for an access token.

 ::: code websocket_client_oauth2_password_grant_type.bal :::